koninklijke-collective/koning_comments/README.md

-# koning_comments
+# TYPO3 Extension: Comments

-Offers a commenting widget for use in extensions.
+  * Description: Offers a commenting widget for use in extensions.
+  * Extension key: koning_comments

 ## Installation